git-biswojit/docbot-action/README.md

 #### Action Fails to Start

 - Check all required secrets are set
+- Check you are providing the respective environment to the run
 - Verify repository permissions
 - Ensure MongoDB is accessible